KSP-CKAN/metadata-webtool/README.md

 Spacedock, github, and all other hosts (curse will be a kref-able source in the near future) are the current workflow determinants.

-## Can I Try?
+## Can I try it?

-Yes, you can try a possibly outdated and maybe even broken version at https://ksp-ckan.github.io/metadata-webtool/
+Yes, you can try it at https://ksp-ckan.github.io/metadata-webtool/

 ## Can I also run the current version at my Computer?